 If you fail to pay off your loan, the payday lender (or a debt collector they have assigned your unpaid loan to) can sue you to collect.
 If they win, or if you do not dispute the claim, the court will enter an order or judgment against you.
 The order or judgment will state the amount of money you owe.
 The lender or collector can then get a garnishment order against you.

-Garnishments happen when your employer or your bank holds an amount for the payday lender or collector within the guidelines established by Florida law.
+Garnishments happen when your employer or your bank holds an amount for the payday lender or collector within the guidelines established by Florida payday loan law.

-Note: We are a referral source with more than a decade of service and 100+ direct lenders in our network to refer you to.
+Note: We are a referral source with more than a decade of service and 120+ direct payday lenders in our network to refer you to.